strimzi/strimzi.github.io/_posts/2025-03-19-collecting-diagnostic-data.md

       storageClassName: standard
     ```

-2. **Configure the additional volume**: edit the Kafka resource definition to include an extra volume (rolling update):
+2. **Configure the additional volume**: Edit the Kafka resource definition to include an extra volume and wait for the rolling update:

     ```sh
     spec: